ptd006/XLW-linux-cross-compile/README.md

 # Setup a cross compiler and XLW build environment

+Tested InterfaceGenerator compilation run on Ubuntu 19.10.
 Originally tested on Ubuntu 14.04LTS.

+XLW version used `XLW_VERSION "5.0.2f0"`.

+*The modified files have been committed to this repository (please see final comment!)*

 1) Install the mingw-w64 package:
 `sudo apt-get install mingw-w64`